 The opposite of cool is hot, and yet Blaine is up here in the big leagues.
 Blaine scores highly on how cool his teams are, thanks to strong showings from both Rapidash and Arcanine, and a nifty Ninetales in Yellow.
 I’m just quite a fan.
 It’s also neat of Blaine himself to be an older gentleman with scientific experience being a gym leader.
 Where he’s let down is in his movepool selections and especially the movepools in Red/Blue, which is a running theme in all of Generation 1 Pokémon but really shouldn’t be for the seventh gym leader of the region.
 His ace, Arcanine, has Roar for goodness sake.
 And there are so many wasted slots amongst all his Pokémon for moves like Tail Whip, Growl and Leer.

-His Yellow team however, are quite a bite better.
+His Yellow team, however, is quite a bit better.
 Everyone is fully evolved, they all have a strong Fire-type move (Fire Spin was decent back then!) and Confuse Ray and Take Down round it all out nicely for a really unbalanced and easy game.
 Bonus point.
 Another point for his Stadium team utilising awesome picks such as Charizard, Kangaskhan and Chansey and Blaine is burning up the rest of the list at a hot 13/20.

 #5 – Sabrina